Strand Magazine: Unpublished Raymond Chandler and Agatha Christie

 (Strand Magazine: Unpublished Raymond Chandler and the first US appearance of Christmas Adventure by Agatha Christie.
 Fiction by John Floyd, David Marcum, Rob Witherspoon, and an exclusive interview with James Lee Burke.)

-We are also pleased to share a story featuring a certain little Belgian detective with a waxed moustache and egg-shaped head.
+We are also pleased to share a story featuring a certain little Belgian detective with a waxed mustache and egg-shaped head.
 He finds himself far away from the comforts of his usual London life, celebrating an old-fashioned family Christmas in the English countryside.
-Agatha Christie later expanded her “Christmas Adventure” (originally published in the UK in 1923) into the longer story many readers are familiar with.
+Agatha Christie would expand her “Christmas Adventure” (originally published in the UK in 1923) into a longer story many readers are familiar with.
 This is the first time Christie’s shorter version has appeared in publication in the US.
-The original version is just as fun as the expanded one, complete with a sprawling mansion, a house-party of young people, and an unlikely trinket in the pudding.
+The original version is just as fun as the expanded one, complete with a sprawling mansion, a house party of young people, and an unlikely trinket in the pudding.
 HarperCollins will release “Christmas Adventure” in Midwinter Murder this fall, an anthology of Christie’s short stories featuring Hercule Poirot and Miss Marple.